 Vineyard

-Yield per Hectare: Less than 8 tonne per hectare
+Yield per hectare: Less than 5 tonne (5000 kilograms) per hectare

 Vine density: 5000 vines per hectare / 2023 plants per acre